Written and first recorded by James “Wee Willie” Wayne (1951).

 From the wiki: “Sonny Curtis (‘More Than I Can Say‘, ‘Theme to The Mary Tyler Moore Show‘) joined The Crickets as lead vocalist and guitarist after Buddy Holly’s death in 1959.
-The Crickets recorded Curtis’ ‘I Fought the Law’ shortly after Buddy Holly’s death in 1959 and released it on their 1960 album In Style With The Crickets.
+The Crickets recorded Curtis’ ‘I Fought the Law’ shortly thereafter, releasing it on the 1960 album In Style With The Crickets.
 (Had Holly had lived, there’s a good chance it would have been a huge hit for him with The Crickets.)

 Written (by Eddy Grant) and first recorded by The Equals (1967).

 Hit album version by The Clash (1980).

 “‘Police on My Back’ was a rare example of The Clash tackling a reggae tune and, rather than trying to fuse its Caribbean rhythms with the band’s muscular approach, instead stripping the tune to its bones and tackling it as straight rock & roll.
 The track was cited by some critics in reviews of Sandinista! as the most ‘Clash-sounding’ song on the album – with the irony being that ‘Police on My Back’ was a cover; not a Clash original.”